-The telecommunications industry attracted foreign direct investments (FDI) worth US$ 12,889 million in the period April 2000–September 2013, according to data published by Department of Industrial Policy and Promotion (DIPP).
+The telecommunications industry attracted foreign direct investments (FDI) worth US$ 59,796 million between April 2000 to January 2014, an increase of 6 per cent to the total FDI inflows in terms of US$, according to data published by Department of Industrial Policy and Promotion (DIPP).

 Online platforms that support user-generated content can become an important part of India’s internet economy and contribute around Rs 2,490 billion (US$ 41.5 billion) by 2015, according to Global Network Initiative (GNI) report titled ‘Closing the Gap: Indian Online Intermediaries and a Liability System Not Yet Fit for Purpose’.

 BlackBerry has chosen India as the third country to set up enterprise solutions centres to educate corporate customers about various BlackBerry Enterprise Service (BES) 10 solutions.
 "India is one of the fastest growing markets in terms of smartphone and mobile data adoption,” said Mr Sunil Lalvani, Managing Director (MD), BlackBerry India.

 India’s global system for mobile (GSM) operators added 4.14 million rural subscribers in January 2014, taking the total to 285.35 million.

 India's GSM cellular subscriber base increased marginally in November to 688.02 million with an addition of 4.87 million new subscribers during the month, said industry body Cellular Operators Association of India (COAI).

 Data traffic powered by third generation (3G) services grew at 146 per cent in India during 2013, higher than the global average that saw use double, according to an MBit Index study by Nokia Siemens Networks (NSN).
 The data consumed per subscriber for 3G is 532 megabytes (MB), against 146 MB for second generation (2G).